 Renewable algae resource

-In order to offer Omega-3 foot print free Polaris has turned to micro algae oil.
+In order to offer marine footprint free Omega-3 Polaris has turned to micro algae oil.
 The algae strain was isolated on the Atlantic coast of North America.
 The microalgae Schizochytrium sp produces natural (without genetic modification) omega-3 fatty acids rich in DHA.

-The microalgae of this species are responsible for the omega-3s in fish oils as they form the basis of the marine food chain.
+These microalgae species are responsible for the omega-3s in fish oils as they form the basis of the marine food chain.
 Algae oils therefore provide direct access to these essential fatty acids.
 The microalgae are cultivated in a fermenter, fed with glucose (a renewable resource) and trace elements that have no impact on the marine ecosystem.

 Identifying and evaluating the best raw materials and ingredients to meet the needs of the market and innovating in terms of healthy ingredients is Polaris’ commitment to sourcing.
 Our high quality sourcing research criteria are evaluated in close collaboration between the R&D, purchasing, quality and production departments :